Understand Experience Report

 If you hover over the baseline screenshot, you will see some additional options:

-From the Variations section of the report you can quickly view the variations of your experience and some extra information:
+From the Quick Overview section of the report, you can quickly view the variations of your experience and some extra information:

 If you click the three-dot menu you can enable/disable columns that you would like to be visible or even re-arrange their order: